Ilingu/ANIMCHECKER/README.md

 [THIS WEBSITE IS PRIVATE](aucunDomaine)
 Copyright (©) 2019-2020 IlinguCorp(Chollet, Arthur), Inc.
-This webSite are the propity of IlinguCorp, Inc., Nobody are allowed to copy or distributed OR MODIFIE some version of MY webSite!!!
+This webSite are the propity of IlinguCorp, Inc., Nobody are allowed to copy or distributed OR MODIFIE some version of MY webSite.
+F = Fix, B = Beta, N = For Next Version

 # File and Folder